srdc/tofhir/README.md

 Similar to the batch mode, most of the fields are the same.
 The only differences are:
 - `asStream` field in the source settings
 - `path`  in the source binding of the mapping. `path` should be the name of the **folder** this time, and it is where toFHIR will monitor the changes.
-- `fileFormat` in the source binding of the mapping. `fileFormat` field is mandatory for streams and filters to process only files with the given format.
+- `contentType` in the source binding of the mapping. `contentType` field is mandatory.

 ##### SQL